tanem/express-backbone-boilerplate/README.md

  * [Handlebars](http://handlebarsjs.com/) is used for client-side templating
  * [Compass](http://compass-style.org/) is used for CSS authoring

-To start:
+To start using default options:

     $ grunt start

-Can be accessed via `http://localhost:3000/client/`.
+Can be accessed via `http://127.0.0.1:3000/client/`.
+[Node Inspector](https://github.com/dannycoates/node-inspector) will also be available via `http://0.0.0.0:8080/debug?port=5858`.

-You can also pass the following commandline args to `grunt start`:

- * `--NODE_ENV`: `production` or `development` (defaults to `development`)
- * `--NODE_PORT`: (defaults to `3000`)

-e.g. to start the server in production mode on port 4000:

-    $ grunt start --NODE_ENV=production --NODE_PORT=4000

-The `start` task will also:
+Once started, the app will also:

+ * Watch the server source files, and restart the Node server if any changes are made
  * Watch the SASS files, and recompile the dev CSS if any changes are made
- * Watch the client src & test JS files, and run JSHint plus the client tests if any changes are made
- * Watch the server src & test JS files, and run JSHint plus the server tests if any changes are made
+ * Watch the relevant JS files, and run the relevant JSHint tasks if any changes are made

 ## Unit tests

 ### Client

- * A module listing the required tests to run is generated via grunt
  * [Jasmine](http://pivotal.github.com/jasmine/) is used for testing the JS
+ * The Jasmine SpecRunner.html is automatically generated via grunt
- * [CasperJS](http://casperjs.org/) is used to drive the tests headless via [PhantomJS](http://phantomjs.org/)
+ * [Karma](https://github.com/karma-runner/karma) is used to run the tests against various browsers, as well as providing code coverage via [Istanbul](https://github.com/gotwarlost/istanbul)
- * JUnit XML is output to `./_junitxml/client`

-Tests can be run in the browser via `http://localhost:3000/client/test/`.
+Tests can be run in the browser via `http://127.0.0.1:3000/client/test`.

+To run tests only:

+    $ grunt client:test

-To run headless:
+To run tests with coverage:

-    $ grunt test-client
+    $ grunt client:cover

+Coverage information is output to `./coverage/client`.

 ### Server

- * [jasmine-node](https://github.com/mhevery/jasmine-node) is used for testing the Node server JS
+ * [Mocha](http://visionmedia.github.io/mocha/) and [expect.js](https://github.com/LearnBoost/expect.js) are used for testing the Node server JS
- * JUnit XML is output to `./_junitxml/server`
+ * [Istanbul](https://github.com/gotwarlost/istanbul) is used to run the tests and provide code coverage

-To run:
+To run tests only:

+    $ grunt server:test

+To run tests with coverage:

-    $ grunt test-server
+    $ grunt server:coverage

+Coverage information is output to `./coverage/server`.

 ## Docs

  * [Docker](https://github.com/Prevole/grunt-docker) is used to generate the client-side docs
- * Output to `./_docs`

 To generate: